Worship Reimagined

 Volunteer

-Our volunteer service consists of worship through acts of justice, compassion, and service towards various needs in our Tucson community.
+Once a quarter we host a volunteer service consists of worship through acts of justice, compassion, and service towards various needs in our Tucson community.
 All ages and abilities will participate.

 Contemplative

-Fifth Sunday
+Fifth Sunday Liturgy of Rest

 Several times throughout the year, a month will have five Sundays.
 On these days, in an attempt to honor our volunteers with rest, we have a scaled back service with a simple liturgy, brief teaching, prayer, and communion.
 Children are welcome to attend this service as no Sunday School occurs on these 5th Sundays.